Max Auschnitt: Duca assassination and Pordea scandal

-Auschnitt's first marriage was to a Jewish woman, Nelly, who in March 1924 gave birth to a son, later known as Steve Aușnit.
-Her father, the banker Arnold Aronovici, cemented Auschnitt's links with British capital, and allegedly plotted with him to bring in a small British firm, Stewart & Partners, as builders of the Bucharest–Brașov highway; this scheme also involved some in the PNȚ, in particular Madgearu.
-Nelly died "after brief suffering" on February 16, 1927, aged 26.
-Max was then engaged to Leonora Brooke, daughter of the White Rajah, Charles Vyner Brooke, whom he was set to marry in September 1933.
-The wedding was called off, allegedly because Lenore favored another lover.
 Auschnitt remained noted for his escapades with film stars and high-society ladies, before finally marrying Livia Pordea (also rendered as Prodea or Pordeanu), from a political family of Cluj.
 His father-in-law was Augustin Pordea, at the time a serving as Vice President in the Senate.
 The wedding came in January 1935, at the same time as Auschnitt's conflict with the Iron Guard, and therefore had to take place in secrecy, at Augustin Pacha's chapel in Timișoara.
 Respecting the wishes of his in-laws, Auschnitt abandoned Judaism and converted to Catholicism.
 Reputedly, the issue of his conversion only served to enrage his Guardist adversaries.
 It also caused a polemic in religious circles, sparked by the observation that the Pordeas were Greek Catholics, whereas Auschnitt had opted for the Roman Catholic Church.
 Pandrea claims that Madgearu became the Auschnitts' godfather, though other sources contrarily allege that he was their godson.
 Auschnitt bought his family the Gheorghe Manu villa on Aleea Alexandru, Dorobanți, Bucharest.
 Designed by Grigore Cerchez, and partly redecorated by Auschnitt himself, it was situated very near to Malaxa's residence.
 The Billionaires' Club, which reunited Auschnitt with Malaxa and Constantin Argetoianu, was housed at this location until 1937, when its members rented Elisabeta Palace.
+His social advancement also raised the profile of Livia's brother, August "Gustave" Pordea, who took as his lover the actress Elvira Godeanu.

-Argetoianu reports that, in 1937, Auschnitt also attempted to buy a portion of Romania's sugar industry from Creditanstalt, which had foreclosed various Romanian refineries.
+Argetoianu reports that, in 1937, Auschnitt attempted to buy a portion of Romania's sugar industry from Creditanstalt, which had foreclosed various Romanian refineries.
 He found himself overwhelmed by liabilities and resold his shares to Carol II, who immediately obtained a debt restructuring.
 For a while, the new couple was especially close to Lupescu, for whom Auschnitt and other camarilla businessmen obtained villas in Dorobanți and Sinaia.
 Auschnitt alone purchased from the Aga Khan the steed Firdussi, which he then presented as a gift for Carol.
 According to reports by Carol's lawyer George de Berea, Auschnitt and Malaxa met in Lupescu's house for poker matches, using gold coins as tokens.
 Argetoianu notes that Auschnitt made sure to play a losing hand.